 - A Story Arc in Daredevil had an erzatz Daredevil running around Hell's Kitchen (the real Daredevil is in prison at the time), which turned out to be Iron Fist.

-- In 52, everyone thought that Supernova was Superman in disguise.
+- In Fifty Two, everyone thought that Supernova was Superman in disguise.
 Actually, it was Booster Gold from the future all along.

 - There's a Silver Age comic in whic Superman and Jimmy Olsen go to Kandor and are forced to take on the identities of Nightwing and Flamebird.